lsst-dm/dmtn-020/index.rst

    Epics which do not satisfy the above criteria may be defined in JIRA.
 These will not be pulled into PMCS, will not form part of the scheduled plan, and will not earn value.
-However, they may still be useful for organizing other work, sketching plans for future cycles, etc: please feel free to define them.
+However, they may still be useful for organizing other work, sketching plans for future cycles, etc: please feel define them as necessary.

 In order to fully describe the plan to PMCS, epics require information that is not captured in JIRA.
 Specifically, it is necessary to define: